What to do if you can’t track down the ‘big Santa present’

-For younger children, who won’t necessarily understand the price of things, or indeed the value of money, there still needs to be a conversation about their wishes and desires.
-A good time to do this is when writing letters to Father Christmas.
+Younger children, however, won’t necessarily understand why Father Christmas can’t just make the toy in his workshop.
+A good time to manage their requests is when writing letters to Father Christmas.
 If there are too many gifts on the list, or some aren’t within reach, you can explain that they may not get everything they want because Father Christmas has to give out so many presents – if he carries all of those presents their sleigh might be too heavy for his Reindeer.

 Step 3: Spend time, not money

-Despite what the media and advertising might have you believe, your child values your full time and attention much higher than ‘that’ Christmas present.
-It makes them feel important and loved knowing that you are fully focused on them, which is so much more valuable than anything that could come gift-wrapped.
+Despite what advertising might have you believe, your child values your full time and attention much higher than ‘that’ Christmas present.
+It makes them feel important and loved knowing that you are fully focused on them, which is so much more special than anything that could come gift-wrapped.

-Plan a frosty winter walk, play an old board game, have a festive movie night in your onesies, or get creative with some Christmas crafts.
-Make a big deal out of spending time simply enjoying each other’s company, you can give the family something to look forward to that’s better than new toys.
+You could plan a frosty winter walk, play a favourite board game, have a festive movie night in your onesies, or get creative with some Christmas crafts.
+By making a big deal out of simply enjoying each other’s company, you can give the family something to look forward to that’s better than new toys.
 Presence, not presents!

-Of course, this is easier said than done; we’d all give our children the world if it would fit under the Christmas tree.
-So we’ll leave you with this little quote to ponder:
+Of course, this is easier said than done, so we’ll leave you with this little quote to ponder: